Beinn An Tuirc

 Working with Beinn an Tuirc was a pleasure for us at Midton.
 Being geographically close, with a good working relationship, meant that we could both go through the collaboration together and work efficiently to create the desired finished product.
 Collaborating with a local company allowed Beinn an Tuirc to follow their ethos of working locally and supporting local businesses.
 Working with a company like Beinn an Tuirc, who are so rooted in sustainability, proves Midton’s ability to embrace and encourage sustainable working.

 Bottling the FourSquare rum is only the start of Torrisdale Castle Estate Independent Bottling.
 The new branch of the business intends to continue bottling new exciting spirits, so keep your eyes peeled!

-If you want to get your hands on one of the 250 bottles of 10-year-old Foursquare single cask rum, bottled at cask strength (64.99% ABV), go to https://www.kintyregin.com/, or visit the distillery in Campbelltown.
+If you want to get your hands on one of the 250 bottles of 10-year-old Foursquare single cask rum, bottled at cask strength (64.99% ABV), go to the online shop, or visit Hall's of Campbeltown, Beinn an Tuirc's official outlet in Campbeltown, or their distillery near Campbelltown.
 The distillery has a shop, tasting room, and runs both virtual and in-person distillery tours.
 Visit the website for more information.